capitalk/treelearn/README.md

  * sample_percent = what percentage of your data each classifier is trained on

- * replacement = sample with or without replacement
+ * sample_replacement = sample with or without replacement

+ * stacking = treat outputs of base classifiers as inputs to logistic regression

 ## RandomizedTree options